Richard Brentnall FCILT

 My work focuses on restoring alignment between these forces so performance becomes durable rather than episodic.

-That is where I operate.
+That is where I am typically brought in.

 Published Work